Recognizing an Overdose Early Symptoms Can Save a Life

 How Do Opioids Affect a Person?

-Opiates bind to certain receptors in the brain that help to block pain signals and make the user feel relaxed.
+Opiates bind to certain brain receptors that help block pain signals and make the user feel relaxed.
 When used in a managed setting, they are excellent tools for people who suffer from intense pain.

 Issues arise when people take too much at once or begin to use the drugs as a way to escape from real life.

-There are several telltale signs that a person is experiencing an opioid overdose.
+There are several telltale signs and symptoms of narcotic overdose that a person is experiencing an opioid overdose.

 Physical signs include: